LifeMD, Inc.

 35 / 100 earnings predictability plus 5 / 100 price stability is a rough combination.
 If growth misses at the same time margins give back ground, the stock can reprice before management finishes the sentence.

-the guided slowdown
+The guided slowdown

 2026 revenue $220M–$230M implies ~13–19% growth after ~25% FY2025.
 Release also cites annualized run-rate revenue >$250M by Q4 2026 — watch whether management keeps both stories aligned.

-gross margin versus operating margin
+Gross margin versus operating margin

 Strong Q4 gross margin (~87.1%) still collides with continuing operating loss FY2025 — sales & marketing and G&A are the levers.
 Track Q1/Q2 Adj.
 EBITDA trajectory per company commentary.

-predictability staying weak
+Predictability staying weak

 35 / 100 earnings predictability (xvary composite) is not background noise until continuing GAAP results stabilize — headline net income can still swing with non-recurring items.

-the next update needs to confirm the profit story
+The next update needs to confirm the profit story

 you do not need perfection. you do need another report that keeps revenue inside the $220M–$230M path and avoids a step back from positive net income.